David Fawcett PhD, LCSW

-As stated in my previous posts on arousal templates, which can be found here and here, arousal templates are “maps” in the brain of what we find sexually appealing.
+Arousal templates are “maps” in the brain of what we find sexually appealing.
 Each person has a unique and highly individualized arousal template created by a variety of factors.
 Most of our arousal template is formed by the time we are 4 to 6 years old, even though we are not yet sexual.
 That said, as we age, elements can be added to (uncovered within) our arousal templates.
-The “adding to” process is often facilitated by pornography, especially when porn use is paired with drug use.
+The “adding to” process is often facilitated by pornography.
 For many people, this can be freeing.
 For others, it can be disturbing.

 When Arousal Templates Become Problematic

-Arousal templates, especially when impacted by the hyper-intensity of paired substance use and sexual behavior, can become problematic, creating relationship issues, trouble at work or in school, depression, shame, anxiety, financial issues, legal problems, and more.
-Typically, these problems arise because the unrivaled stimulation and intensity of sexualized drug use causes the user’s arousal patterns to become:
+Arousal templates, as we uncover new elements, can become problematic, creating relationship issues, trouble at work or in school, depression, shame, anxiety, financial issues, legal problems, and more.
+They may become:

 • Fixed, rigid, and obsessive